aerickt/lapwing-for-beginners/src/Chapter-17.md

 ### E-folding with `AEU`

-Instead of writing two strokes for words ending in "-ary", `...AER` can represent this sound in one stroke:
+Words like "carry" would normally be written like `KAEUR/KWREU`.
+The ending *long e* sound can't be represented with E-folding normally, since the previous stroke already contains the `E` key.
+Instead, `AER` can be used to represent this sound in one stroke.

 - carry `KAER`
 - estuary `ES/KHAOU/KWRAER`